 Oakleaf hydrangea (Hydrangea quercifolia) meets all the requirements of an excellent garden shrub: year-round interest; beautiful flowers; long bloom time; interesting foliage; and ease of care, including pruning.

 One of a handful of Hydrangea species native to the United States, oakleaf hydrangea hails from the Southeast, where it occurs naturally along riverbanks and damp woodlands.

-“It’s great for the garden because it’s a no-fuss plant,” says Lisa Anderson, a United States National Arboretum research geneticist specializing in Hydrangea quercifolia.
+“It’s great for the garden because it’s a no-fuss plant,” said Lisa Anderson, a United States National Arboretum research geneticist specializing in Hydrangea quercifolia.
 This hydrangea isn’t too picky about light levels (though full sun brings out its best flowering and fall color), and while it likes moderate watering, it can tolerate drought once it’s established.
 And it’s a true beauty.

-“Oakleaf hydrangea provides interest in the landscape throughout the year,” Lisa says.
+“Oakleaf hydrangea provides interest in the landscape throughout the year,” Lisa said.
 “Spring and summer bring tall, striking flowers and a wide variety of foliage colors; fall brings deep reddish-purple leaves and stately dry flower heads; and the peeling bark provides texture throughout the winter months.”

 Oakleaf Hydrangea Companion Plants

 Such prolonged interest makes the shrub fairly easy to incorporate into the garden.
 Its large, long-lasting summer flowers mix well, be they white or pink.
 Meanwhile, the big, bold-textured leaves (from which they gained their specific epithet and common name: quercifolia, oakleaf) make a good backdrop to lower-growing shrubs and herbaceous plants moving in and out of bloom.